Lutici: German–Lutician alliance against Poland

-In 1017 however, two incidents led to the temporary departure of the Lutici from the campaign.
-First, a stone's throw of a compagnon of margrave Hermann Billung damaged a Lutician idol, and Henry II had to reconcile them with twelve pounds of silver.
+In 1017, however, two incidents led to the temporary departure of the Lutici from the campaign.
+First, a stone's throw from a compagnon of margrave Hermann Billung damaged a Lutician idol, and Henry II had to reconcile them with twelve pounds of silver.
 Secondly, they lost fifty warriors and an idol of a female deity in a flood while crossing the Mulde river, near Wurzen.
 The Lutici interpreted these incidents as bad omen, and departed determined to break the alliance with the emperor.
 Yet, an assembly was convoked where it was decided to re-enter the war on the emperor's side, and two Lutician armies again attacked Bolesław later in 1017.
 One Lutician army joined the emperor's forces in the siege of Glogau (Thietmar VII, 59), while the other attacked another stronghold of Bolesław and devastated the surrounding region once they had lost 100 men in an unsuccessful attempt to take it (Thietmar VII, 61).
 Günther, an eremite from Magdeburg, tried to mission in the Lutician lands during the same year without success.

 The Peace of Bautzen (1018) ended the war between Henry and Bolesław, and the Lutici attacked their western neighbors, the Obodrite dukes, during the same year.
 They justified the attack with the fact that the Obodrites had not participated in the war.
 The Lutici were supported by part of the Obodrites, and the resulting revolt expelled Obodrite duke Mstislav to Saxony and destroyed the see in Oldenburg.
 This caused the Danish king Canute the Great to intervene in 1019, and the duke of Saxony and the bishop of Bremen, previously in a dispute about influence in the Obodrite areas, combined their forces in 1020 and ended the revolt in 1021.

 When Henry II died, Bolesław I of Poland used the power vacuum in the empire to crown himself king in 1025.
 While he died in the same year, his son and successor Mieszko II also took on the royal title, denied paying homage to the successor of Henry II, emperor Conrad II, and coveted the Lutici territories.
 Conrad renewed the German–Lutician alliance.
 In 1028, Mieszko invaded and devastated the area east of the Saale river in a campaign which also affected the Lutician associate tribe of the Hevelli.
 Thus, in the same year, Lutician delegates asked Conrad for help against "tyrant Mieszko" at a synode in Pöhlde; Conrad's answer, however, is not recorded.
 From 1029 to 1032, the emperor mounted several campaigns against Miesko II, utterly defeating him and forcing him into the disadvantageous Peace of Merseburg in 1033.
 Whether Lutician forces participated in the campaigns is not known.
 With Poland defeated and disintegrating in a civil war, the German–Lutician alliance had lost its basis, and a new war began.